How can I participate in Home Made Visible?

 Thank you for your interest.
 Our call out for submissions closed November 20th, 2017.
 Selected filmmakers can be found on our Artists page.

-Select materials are now available for streaming through the York University Libraries website.
+Select materials are now available for streaming through our Home Movies page.